All Episodes

 Oh, geez.

-What Jesse Jackson's going to take out of this is that we need to lower the education demands, otherwise we're not going to get enough black candidate.
+What Jesse Jackson is going to take out of this is that we need to lower the education demands, otherwise, we're not going to get a black candidate.

-That's not what the guy's saying, but uh if if the Reverend Dax uh gets hold of this, I can tell you exactly why this is.
+That's not what the guy is saying, but if the Reverend Doc gets hold of this, I can tell you exactly why this is.

-Because there aren't enough men going to college at all, much less getting degrees, so their field of candidates for the state trooper position in uh in Indiana is been deleted or depleted.
+So their field of candidates for the state trooper position in Indiana has been deleted or depleted.

-So they got to throw that out to expand the universe of applicants.
+So they've got to throw that out to expand the universe of applicants.

-It goes, it fits Hand in glove with this story.
+It fits hand in glove with this story.

 The trend of females overtaking males in college was initially measured in 1978.

-The trend of females overtaking college was initially measured in 1978, yet despite the well documented disappearance of ever more young men from the college camp eye, we have yet to fully react to what's become a significant crisis.
+Yet, despite the well-documented disappearance of ever more young men from the college campaign, we have yet to fully react to what's become a significant crisis.

 Largely, that's because of cultural perceptions about males and their societal role.